tangobreath/tangobreath.github.io/_posts/2012-04-02-sinking-into-our-standing-leg.md

   - technique
   - visualization
 ---
-## Aligning our whole body, sinking into the ground through our standing leg

 For those who come to TangoBreath, you have heard us often recall the image of Michelangelo&#8217;s _David_.
 We talk about sinking into